What can you do?

 I can go to a doctor and get tested

-- If you inject drugs, get tested once a year for HIV and hepatitis C. Find where you can get tested for free for HIV and hepatitis C.
+- If you inject drugs, get tested once a year for HIV and hepatitis C. You can get tested at ACOS or at Project Weber/Renew.
+Find other places you can get tested for free for HIV and hepatitis C.

 - When you have a wound or abscess that does not get better on its own, it’s time to go to the clinic.
 If you don’t have insurance you can visit the Rhode Island Free Clinic for care.